ianwolf99/maavi/README.md

 # Vulnerablities Assessment
 - Automatically scan/fuzz for common to r Advanced Vulnerabilities to OWASP TOP Vulnerabilities for
-- 1. PHP
+- PHP
-- 2. SSI
+- SSI
-- 3. COMMAND/TEMPLATE INJECTIONS
+- COMMAND/TEMPLATE INJECTIONS
-- 4. LFI,RFI
+- LFI,RFI
+- SQL
-- 5. ENCODED
+- ENCODED
-- 5A.
-Base 64 ENCODE
+- Base 64 ENCODE
-- 5B.
-HEXA DECIMENAL ENCODE
+- HEXA DECIMENAL ENCODE
-- 5C.
-SINGLE TO DOUBLE ENCODE
+- SINGLE TO DOUBLE ENCODE
-- 5D.
-OBFUSCATION ENCODE
+- OBFUSCATION ENCODE

 # Cross Site Scripting Assessment
 - Notifies if any xss reflection found
 - Notifies if any kind of obfuscated xss payload reflection found
 - Full DOM xss support

-# Advanced Payloads
+# Payloads
-- Add, Remove common to advanced payloads
+- Add, Remove common to advanced to owasp top 10 to obfuscated payloads
+- Where other software fails to inject advanced payloads or manually inject your payloads, Maavi will work!

 # Fine Tune
 - Fine tune what payload worked or blocked